frank-hutter/fanova/README.md

 Example usage
 -------------

-To run the examples, just start Python console
+To run the examples, just start Python console.
-Fanova can be importet and startet with the command
+We can then import Fanova and start it by typing
 ```python
 >>> from fanova import Fanova
 >>> f = Fanova("example/online_lda")
 ```
-this creates a new Fanova object.
+This creates a new Fanova object and fits the Random Forest on the specified data set.
 To compute now the marginal of the first parameter type:
 ```python
 >>> f.get_marginal(0)
 5.44551614362
 ```
-Parameters can also be specified by their names:
+Fanova also allows to specify parameters by their names.
 ```python
 >>> f.get_marginal("Col0")
 5.44551614362